gpolonus/wedding-hunt/wedding-hunt.md

     - somehow get it to Allison ahead of time
       - have Yasmeen give it to her
     - Good morning my love!
-    You're one I can't stop thinking of!
+    You are one I can't stop thinking of!
     Today is the big, special day
     And I thought it'd be fun to have a game to play.
     I took some time to dutifully prepare